GesGPT: Speech Gesture Synthesis With Text Parsing from ChatGPT: Abstract

 \section{Abstract}

-Gesture synthesis has gained significant attention as a critical research area, focusing on producing contextually appropriate and natural gestures corresponding to speech or textual input.
+Gesture synthesis has gained significant attention as a critical research field, aiming to produce contextually appropriate and natural gestures corresponding to speech or textual input.
 Although deep learning-based approaches have achieved remarkable progress, they often overlook the rich semantic information present in the text, leading to less expressive and meaningful gestures.
-We propose GesGPT, a novel approach to gesture generation that leverages the semantic analysis capabilities of Large Language Models (LLMs), such as GPT.
-By capitalizing on the strengths of LLMs for text analysis, we design prompts to extract gesture-related information from textual input.
-Our method entails developing prompt principles that transform gesture generation into an intention classification problem based on GPT, and utilizing a curated gesture library and integration module to produce semantically rich co-speech gestures.
-Experimental results demonstrate that GesGPT effectively generates contextually appropriate and expressive gestures, offering a new perspective on semantic co-speech gesture generation.
+In this letter, we propose GesGPT, a novel approach to gesture generation that leverages the semantic analysis capabilities of large language models , such as ChatGPT.
+By capitalizing on the strengths of LLMs for text analysis, we adopt a controlled approach to generate and integrate professional gestures and base gestures through a text parsing script, resulting in diverse and meaningful gestures.
+Firstly, our approach involves the development of prompt principles that transform gesture generation into an intention classification problem using ChatGPT.
+We also conduct further analysis on emphasis words and semantic words to aid in gesture generation.
+Subsequently, we construct a specialized gesture lexicon with multiple semantic annotations, decoupling the synthesis of gestures into professional gestures and base gestures.
+Finally, we merge the professional gestures with base gestures.
+Experimental results demonstrate that GesGPT effectively generates contextually appropriate and expressive gestures.

-\section{Introduction}
+\section{INTRODUCTION}